Wayfound-AI/wayfound-sdk-javascript/README.md

 # Wayfound Manager SDK for JavaScript

 Welcome to the Wayfound Manager SDK for JavaScript!
 This SDK enables you to connect your AI Agents to Wayfound, regardless of where they are built.
-It supports sending transcripts, managing agent actions, and leveraging Wayfound's powerful tools for AI Agent management and analytics.
+It supports creating sessions and sending them to Wayfound.

 ## Table of Contents